 BAMUM Brass Figure Group (5 Figures, Mantoum Chiefdom — Tikar-Cast)

-A highly dynamic set of five lost-wax cast brass figures, featuring a king and queen adorned with pipes and complex ornaments, a herald striking a double bell, a musician playing a traditional instrument, and a notable holding a palm wine calabash.
+A dynamic set of five lost-wax cast brass figures, featuring a king and queen adorned with pipes and complex ornaments, a herald striking a double bell, a musician playing a traditional instrument, and a notable holding a palm wine calabash.

 1. Aesthetic Style and Cultural Mobility